heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Assigning Pods to Nodes.md

 The overall effect is that each cache instance is likely to be accessed by a single client that is running on the same node.
 This approach aims to minimize both skew (imbalanced load) and latency.

 You might have other reasons to use Pod anti-affinity.
-See the [ZooKeeper tutorial](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/#tolerating-node-failure) for an example of a StatefulSet configured with anti-affinity for high availability, using the same technique as this example.
+See the [](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/#tolerating-node-failure) for an example of a StatefulSet configured with anti-affinity for high availability, using the same technique as this example.

 ## nodeName[](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodename)